Eaglercraft-Archive/Eaglercraftx-1.8.8-src/README.md

 ## WebAssembly GC Support

 EaglercraftX 1.8 also has an experimental WebAssembly GC (WASM-GC) runtime, almost all of the features supported on the JavaScript runtime are also supported on the WebAssembly GC runtime, however it is still incompatible with several major browsers (especially Safari) and will not run in Chrome unless you can access the `chrome://flags` menu or request an origin trial token from Google for your website.
-Its based on experimental technology and may still crash sometimes due to browser bugs or unresolved issues in the Java to WASM compiler.
+Its based on experimental technology and may still crash sometimes, mostly due to browser bugs.
 Hopefully in the coming months the required feature (JSPI, WebAssembly JavaScript Promise Integration) will become enabled by default on the Chrome browser.
 It performs significantly better than the JavaScript client, around 50% more FPS and TPS in some cases, and will hopefully replace it someday.
 Just make sure you enable VSync when you play it, otherwise the game will run "too fast" and choke the browser's event loop, causing input lag.

-You can compile the WebAssembly GC runtime by creating a development environment (workspace) and reading the README in the "wasm_gc_teavm" folder.
+There is no GUI for compiling the WASM-GC client at the moment, you need to compile it using the `MakeWASMClientBundle` script in the development environment.

 ## Singleplayer